Our relationships at work are complex. Things often end up in confusion, misunderstandings, fights, and gossip—not to mention the added stress.

 You can handle your conflicts in a constructive way by being assertive and expressive.

 When faced with a team member who is constantly late, a people-pleaser will not say anything at all.
 She will keep her concerns to herself until the problem gets too severe to ignore any longer.

 In a lecture, the social psychologist Matthew Lieberman tells us one of the fundamental principles of his subject: we often don’t know why people do what they do.

 That’s why empathy is so helpful.
 To be empathetic all you need to do is invite the other person to share his point of view.
 Sure, his views may be wildly different from your own, but that’s okay.
 The intention is simply to understand why he is acting the way he is—you don’t necessarily have to agree with him.

 Crucial Conversations points out the importance of ‘safety’ in such situations: people will only share their views if they are feeling safe.
 If they feel threatened, however, they will either become aggressive or withdraw from the conversation.

 Here is an example of an empathetic way of dealing with a team member who is constantly late for meetings:

-‘You have been late for the last 5 meetings.
-I am worried about you.
-Is everything alright?’
+‘You have been late for the last five meetings.
+I am worried about you—is everything alright?’

 Don’t Be Passive-Aggressive

-Acting in this way will never lead to change or a positive outcome.
+Acting in this way won’t lead to change or a positive outcome.
 You will only make the people around you confused and hurt.